dotancohen/geoareas/readme.txt

 = What about other nations? =

-No problem.
-Contact me with the hierarchical areas in your nation of interest and I'll make a plugin for it.
+No problem!
+Contact me with the hierarchical areas in your nation of interest and I'll add it.

 = Does this plugin support wider geographical entities, such as continents? =